Control Statements in C

 }

-• (Here, expression can be integer value or expression or single character expression, but not String.
+• (Here, expression can be an integer value or expression or single character expression, but not String.
 An expression may contain switch(3+6), switch(m+n), switch(m>n && m+n>0), switch(m>n), switch(m+n-2), switch(func(m,n)) etc where m and n are integer.

-Finally, if the value of expression has not matched any of the previously specified constants (we may specify as many case statements as values we want to check), the program will execute the instructions included in the default: section, if it exists, as it is an optional statement.)
+Finally, if the value of the expression has not matched any of the previously specified constants (we may specify as many case statements as values we want to check), the program will execute the instructions included in the default: section, if it exists, as it is an optional statement.)

 (E) goto Statement : –